 "The battle?"
 Snowdawn whispered.
 She tried to drag herself up, managing to pull up the front half of her body.
 She had to get back to fighting!
 MoonClan couldn't lose!

 "Won."
 Flamepool meowed.

 "...what?"
-Snowdawn paused, looking at her sister.
+Snowdawn frozen, looking at her sister in surprise.

 Snowdawn turned her head to look at the den entrance.
 Faint morning light filtered through.

 "The remaining ran after they saw Sootlife kill Lilacslash."